-Our Trust Literacy Lead provides advice and guidance to schools on how to ensure they have a robust, evidenced based literacy programme in place that uses data in an intelligent and adaptive way to ensure evidenced based intervention and support is targeted and impacts the right students.
-This year our work on Oracy will grow, with opportunities to develop this woven through the curriculum and guidance and support provided to schools through a new Oracy Framework.
+Our Trust Literacy Lead provides advice and guidance to schools on how to ensure they have a robust, evidenced-based literacy programme in place that uses data in an intelligent and adaptive way to ensure intervention and support is targeted and impacts the right students.
+This year our work on Oracy will grow with the appointment of a Trust-wide adviser, with opportunities to develop this woven through the curriculum, and guidance and support provided to schools through a new Oracy Framework.